Animal welfare in Egypt: Stray animal culling

-Stray animals like cats and dogs are all around the streets of Egypt.
-A dedicated animal lover reached out to PETA Asia Pacific in February 2015 and they started a petition called "Urge Egypt to Stop Cruel Cull of Dogs!" where the messages would be sent straight to the governor of Cairo, the governor of Giza and the Minister of Agriculture.
+In February 2015 PETA Asia Pacific started a petition called "Urge Egypt to Stop Cruel Cull of Dogs!" where messages would be sent straight to the governor of Cairo, the governor of Giza and the Minister of Agriculture.
 S.P.A.R.E has encouraged people via their Facebook page in July 2014 to adopt stray "balady" dogs to save them from being culled.

-Another ongoing petition has been launched by Occupy For Animals on Change.org in January 2013 to stop the poisoning and shooting of street animals.
+Another ongoing petition was launched by Occupy For Animals on Change.org in January 2013 to stop the poisoning and shooting of street animals.
 In March 2015, the Veterinary Directorate of Minya and Suez ruled a mass cull of all the stray dogs.
 According to El Watan News, they have put down 133 dogs in Minya.

 The Ahram Street dog

-In February 2015, a dog in Qaliubeya's governorate - Shubra El-Khayma - was brutally slaughtered by three men after the dog bit one of them.
-They were threatening to press charges against the owner and came to the deal of killing the dog as an act of redeeming honor and dropping the charges in return.
+In February 2015, a dog in Qaliubeya's governorate - Shubra El-Khayma - was slaughtered by three men after the dog bit one of them.
+The men were threatening to press charges against the dog's owner and came to the deal of killing the dog as an act of redeeming honor and dropping the charges in return.
 The story went viral after a graphic video of the slaughter on Facebook was posted, sending animal rights activists into a rage.
 The three men, two of whom are butchers, were arrested days after the incident.
 The owner, along with the three defendants was sentenced to three years in prison.
 A Cairo appeal court reduced the sentence.